Lumavate-Team/documentation/docs/7-Resources.rst

 C#
 ^^

- Common libraries and scaffolding codefor .NET Core with a lightweight shell for use with C#.
+ Common libraries and scaffolding code for .NET Core with a lightweight shell for use with C#.

  C# property library: Coming Soon.